Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 <!--truncate-->

-Most of the time when we write code we need some service to help us and typically we would use the `new` keywoard to create an object to help us use that service.
+Most of the time when we write code we need some service to help us and typically we would use the `new` keyword to create an object to help us use that service.
 This can be helpful in the short term but it has downsides.

 ### What Is A Dependency?
 A dependency is creation of an object in another class, this is typically made using the `new` keyword.
 Say I have two classes `HomeScreen` and `PictureService` where we want to use the PictureService in the HomeScreen class.
 I can create a dependency in the HomeScreen class by doing something like: